Submissions

 • Referees:

 Please submit, as part of the cover letter, the name, affiliation and email address of up to five potential Referees.
 Appropriate Referees should be knowledgeable about the subject but have no close connection with any of the authors.
-In addition, Referees should be from institutions other than (and possibly countries other than) those of any of the Authors.
-The editors of the Journal may or may not contact the suggested Referees.
+Some very important recommendations:

 • Book citations: